- Americans with Disabilities Act

 There are several programs working together to keep things flowing cleanly in Oakland!

-The sanitary sewer maintenance department is responsible for the daily maintenance and operations of the City of Oakland's sanitary sewer main lines and pump stations.
+The sanitary sewer maintenance section is responsible for the daily maintenance and operations of the City of Oakland's sanitary sewer main lines and pump stations.

 Report a Problem